-Two combination therapies shrink melanoma brain metastases in more than
+Two combination therapies shrink melanoma brain metastases in more than half of patients

 High response rates to a pair of combination therapies point to potentially new options for a group of metastatic melanoma patients who have been largely left out of recent treatment progress – those whose disease has spread to the brain.